ronaldvlee/ronaldvlee.com/README.md

-# CPSC 349 Final Project
+# ronaldvlee.com

 ## About

-This project is for CPSC 349 - Web Front End Engineering.
-This project will be a template website for a portfolio for others to use.
+This is my portfolio website, the projects and hobbies pages are pulled from a google sheet and displayed for easy editablity.

 ## Instructions